matleborgne/archlinux-full-disk-encryption/README.md

 After the keyfile is generated, we will add it to the list of keys granted by our encrypted partition.

-Note two important things here :
+Note important things here :
 - the **password unlocking at boot can be long**, especially if the encrypted partition has many keys.
 The reason is that keys have a "slot" (they are ordered), and cryptsetup will test them one by one, beginning with slot 0 ;
 - the keyboard layout when entering the password will be **US-layout**, so qwerty ;
 - the **keyfile unlocking is not long**, even when the keyfile is not in slot 0.

-For these points, it is recommended to have the following "slot" order for the encrypted partition :
+For these points, it is recommended to have the following "slots order" for the encrypted partition :

 Key Slot | Type       | Layout               |
 ---------|------------|----------------------|